English Standard Version: Debate surrounding translation philosophy

 Perry raises very important questions about Bible interpretation, and about the proper translation of fought-over words like "slave" and "Jew." ...
 So I carefully read not only the Salon interview but also the scholarly article in the Journal of the American Academy of Religion which gave rise to it. ...
 They [both] carry the same basic message.
 And that message is full of frankly cynical, acidic ideas about Bible study ...
 The first step in interpretation should be transitivity.
 You should try to fit what you read in the Bible in with your existing tradition.
 That's simple hermeneutical humility—as long as it's paired with a sincere desire to hold one's tradition up to the light of Scripture. ...
 I can be grateful to Perry for some sharp observations, even some warning shots, while still insisting that any view that muzzles God, that severs the link between his intentions and his words, is rebellion. ...
 To offer "establishing transitivity with existing views" as a wholly sufficient view of evangelical Bible use is to take a small truth and make it the whole truth.
 It is to say to God, "We can't hear you because other people are talking."

-One Million Bibles Initiative

-In November 2022, Crossway began an effort to fund and distribute one million ESV Bibles throughout English-speaking regions in the Global South, with a primary focus on Africa and Asia.
-Having been designed on a funding model where Bibles produced at cost are either donated or strategically subsidized, the project was initiated to resource Christians and pastors in low-income communities with study Bibles and various other editions, aiming to prevent "biblical illiteracy, spiritual malnourishment, and the transmission of false teaching run rampant."
-Crossway states that its ministry partners were in the process of distributing more than 435,000 Bibles by the end of 2023, increasing to 656,000 Bibles by the end of 2024.
-The project reached funding for all one million Bibles by the end of December 2024.

-In November 2025, Crossway revived the One Million Bibles Initiative to fund and distribute an additional one million ESV Bibles throughout the Global South.
+In 2020, the Ireland-based Association of Catholic Priests, an independent and voluntary association of Catholic clergy, criticized the ESV for its position on the use of gender-neutral language, perceiving the use of terms such as "mankind" and "brothers" to be "out of sync with modern usage [and] culturally regarded as diminishing and disrespectful of women."